HermesGermany/galapagos/event_driven_architecture_principles.md

 ## Business Events instead of Business Objects

 Classic inter-application communication channels in companies usually exchange business _Objects_, not _Events_.
-This leads to data duplication and reduncancy, different levels of "truth" about the very same business object, and unclear responsibilities and ownerships of data.
+This leads to data duplication and redundancy, different levels of "truth" about the very same business object, and unclear responsibilities and ownerships of data.

 Application teams tend to get their required data from the first application they can find which provides this data and